Key of Solomon: Manuscripts and textual history

 Many such grimoires attributed to King Solomon were written during the Renaissance, ultimately being influenced by earlier works of Jewish theosophical kabbala and Muslim magicians.
 These, in turn, incorporated aspects of the Greco-Roman magic of late antiquity.

 Several versions of the Key of Solomon exist, in various translations, with minor to significant differences.
 The original type of text was probably a Latin or Italian text dating to the 14th or 15th century.
 Most surviving manuscripts date from the late 16th, 17th or 18th century.

 There is also an early Greek manuscript dating to the 15th century (British Library, Harley MS 5596) that is closely associated with the text.
 The Greek manuscript is referred to as The Magical Treatise of Solomon, and was published by Armand Delatte in Anecdota Atheniensia (Liège, 1927, pp. 397–445.)
 Its contents are very similar to the Clavicula.

-An important Italian manuscript is (Bodleian Library, Michael MS 276) an early Latin text survives in printed form, dated to ca. 1600 (University of Wisconsin-Madison, Memorial Library, Special Collections).
+An important Italian manuscript is (Bodleian Library, Michael MS 276) an early Latin text that survived in printed form, dated to ca. 1600 (University of Wisconsin-Madison, Memorial Library, Special Collections).
 There are a number of later (17th century) Latin manuscripts.
 One of the oldest existing manuscripts (besides Harley MS 5596) is a text in English translation, entitled The Clavicle of Solomon, revealed by Ptolomy the Grecian and dated to 1572 (British Library, Sloane MS 3847).
 There are a number of French manuscripts, all dated to the 18th century, with the exception of one dated to 1641 (P1641, ed.
 Dumas, 1980).